Do you accept insurance for acupuncture?

 How deep do the acupuncture needles go?

-The depth of the insertion varies according to your body type, the condition being treated, and the location where the needle is being inserted along with other factors.
+The depth of the insertion varies according to the condition being treated and the location where the needle is being inserted along with other factors.
 With the Japanese approach, the needles are often just touching the skin surface or inserted only 2MM into the superficial skin layer.
 Absence of needle pain is important to promote healing!

 Will I bleed or bruise from acupuncture?

 It is unlikely that you will bleed or bruise from acupuncture.
 The acupuncture needle, unlike a hypodermic needle, does not cut the skin or blood vessels.
 Even clients taking blood thinning medications show no greater occurrence of bleeding or bruising.
 Treatment by a skilled practitioner is a gentle art and has no resemblance to receiving medical injections.

 Are the acupuncture needles used more than once?

 The manufacturing and importation of acupuncture needles are regulated by the Food and Drug Administration (FDA).
 All acupuncture needles pre-sterilized and factory sealed.
 They are each used only one time and disposed of as medical waste.